Play suspended for the day at Kiawah Island

-KIAWAH ISLAND, South Carolina Third-round play at the PGA Championship was abandoned for the day on Saturday with 26 players yet to finish following an earlier suspension due to the threat of lightning.
+KIAWAH ISLAND, South Carolina The PGA Championship finally succumbed to the weather gods when Saturday's third round was abandoned for the day with 26 players yet to finish following an earlier suspension due to lightning.

 The players were called off the course at 4:50 p.m.
 (2050 GMT) as thunderous storm clouds closed in on the Ocean Course at Kiawah Island and the decision to halt the action for the day was taken nearly two hours later.